3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 	bridge-fd 0
 # DMZ pfSense
 ```
+**IMPORTANT: change the interface name to your iface name** ``-i enp0s31f6``

 Description of the changes.

-The VMBR0 is a Virtual Machine Bridge which create a extreme small network communicationg only between proxmox and pfsense and will act as the WAN interface from the PfSense perspective.
+The VMBR0 is a Virtual Machine Bridge which create a minimal network communicating only between proxmox and pfsense and will act as the WAN interface from the PfSense/OPNsense perspective.
 With the subnet of /30 only two devices can operate.
 In this case only 10.10.10.1 (proxmox) and 10.10.10.2 (pfsense) can talk to each other.
-Based on the prerouting all communication will forwarded directly and only to the PfSense.
+Based on the pre-routing all communication will be forwarded directly and only to the PfSense/OPNsense.

-The VMBR1 will act as the connection for LAN network for PfSense
+The VMBR1 will act as the connection for LAN network for PfSense/OPNsense
-The VMBR2 will act as the DMZ connection for PfSense
+The VMBR2 will act as the DMZ connection for PfSense/OPNsense

-Thats all for now.
+That's all for now.
 Save and exit.

 Restart your server.
 `sudo shutdown -r now`